 - Load distribution.
 With more axles, the load is spread over a much broader portion of the frame.
 That helps with strength.

 - Some say it gives Better Tracking, which it can if everything is set up correctly because multiple axles give a much larger footprint.
-If the axles are off, just a little, it will do the opposite and make the trailer less stable.
+BUT, if the axles are off, just a little, it will do the opposite and make the trailer less stable.

-What Technology Should I Use For Multiple Trailer Axles?
+What Technology Should I Use For Multiple Axles?

 There are tons of places to purchase axles, and the hardware is pretty standard and common.
 So, just buy the axles and weld them on.
 Right?
-Mostly.
+Mostly, but there’s more about axles than that.
 Let’s look at some of the technologies.

 Leaf Spring Style: